 Ding ding ding!
 It’s because they’re talking about 32 degrees Celsius. [facepalm]

-I know non-US readers must get frustrated reading my recipes in Fahrenheit, so I wanted to shed a little light on the conversion formula and provide some of the most frequently used temperatures in an easy to reference chart.
+I know non-US readers must get frustrated reading my recipes in Fahrenheit, so I wanted to shed a little light on the conversion formula and provide some of the most frequently used temperatures in an easy-to-reference chart.

 The formula for converting from Fahrenheit to Celsius